 You’ll sign a basic version of a Claimant Commitment online when you first claim.

-Then you’ll have to book an appointment with your Work Coach, to draw up a more detailed version.
+Then you’ll have to book an appointment with your Work Coach, to discuss what you will be required to do in exchange for receiving Universal Credit.

 This will be your opportunity to discuss any problems you might have looking for work, or with particular types of work.
 For example if you have a bad back, make sure you tell your Work Coach so you don’t end up having to apply for jobs carrying heavy loads.